 For more information about Hope clinic contact Maurine Nelson at Maurinea4161@sbcglobal.net .

-A note from M. Douglas Campbell, Executive Director, Hope Clinic:
+A note from M. Douglas Campbell, former Executive Director, Hope Clinic:

 Hope Clinic in Ypsilanti provides free medical, dental and behavioral health services to people without insurance.
 Most medical care at is provided by volunteer doctors, nurses and pharmacists.
 However, in 2016, when we were not able to find volunteer mental health professionals, we partnered with First Presbyterian Church and Washtenaw County Community Mental Health to hire a Psychiatrist for one half day per month.
 Dr. Washington diagnoses and treats patients with complex mental health needs so we can care for the whole patient.
 With this year’s Local Mission grant of $5000 First Pres continues our partnership with Hope Clinic in providing critical psychiatric services to patients who do not otherwise have access to those.